The low-power mindset in the development of IoT devices

 February 8, 2021

 You can’t stress it often enough: a low-power mindset is the key when developing IoT devices.
-For the past three years we have been devoting our time to support and learn from our customers, developers and teams in introducing, evolving and maintaining a #lowpower mindset in everyday development tasks.
-Ok, but let’s go back for a second: What do we mean by a ‘low-power mindset’?
+For the past three years we have been devoting our time to support and learn from our customers, developers and teams in introducing, evolving and maintaining a low-power mindset in everyday development tasks.

-A low-power mindset is understanding that making something energy efficient may be a complex and sometimes a tedious task, yet it is both rewarding and extremely crucial for your business.
-It is about understanding that you can achieve this by implementing a few important practices that are utilized by the developers as well as the team.
+The low-power mindset is understanding that making something energy efficient may be a complex and sometimes a tedious task, yet it is both rewarding and extremely crucial for your IoT business.
+It is about understanding that you can achieve this by implementing a few important practices that are utilized by the individual developers and the team.

-Getting into the #lowpower mindset means continuously measuring and optimizing the energy consumption throughout and even after the development project.
-Sounds simple, right?
-Especially since most of us are testing continuously for many other purposes.
-In reality, measuring power consumption and energy optimizing has been rather a quick-check in the beginning of the development and then a reoccurring firefighting task.
+Getting into the low-power mindset means continuously measuring and optimizing the energy consumption throughout and after the development of the IoT project.
+Since most of us are continuously testing for many other purposes this should’t pose a challenge.
+In practice, power consumption measurement and energy optimization are typically done as an initial check during the development phase, followed by recurring troubleshooting activities.

-For simplification, let’s divide that process into three phases – the Prototyping Phase, the Development Phase and the Production Phase.
+For simplification, let’s divide that process into four phases – the Prototyping Phase, the Development Phase, the Production Phase and the Maintenance Phase.

 Low-power mindset in the prototyping phase